SimonDMC/borderhoarder-map/README.md

 ## Repository

 As the world is static, this repository only contains the datapack for the map along with all the scripts used to generate it.
-The map has not been released yet.
+The map can be downloaded [here](https://github.com/SimonDMC/BorderHoarder-Map/releases/latest/download/BorderHoarder.zip).

 ## Why JavaScript